Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems

 \subsection{Equations for the Approximation Error}

 In this subsection we derive equations for the discrete-in-time RK error incurred by the IBVP \eqref{eq:IBVP}.
 The full analysis using the Mellin/$z$-transform has been presented in \cite{LubichOstermann1993, LubichOstermann1995}, for normed-error estimates.
 Our focus is to set the stage for the study of BLs via asymptotic analysis for singular perturbation problems \cite{BenderOrszag1978,kevorkian1996multiple}.
 Using asymptotics, we show that order reduction (OR) is restricted to certain regions in space, and that elsewhere no OR occurs.
-For simplicity, we restrict the presentation to periodic-in-time solutions of the error equations, because those suffice to capture crucial order reduction mechanisms.
-It is important to emphasize that \emph{we do not claim that OR happens solely for periodic solutions,} but rather that periodic solutions suffice to provide an intuitive/geometrical visualization of OR for PDEs.
+For simplicity, we restrict the presentation to periodic-in-time solutions of the error equations, because those suffice to capture crucial OR mechanisms.
+It is important to emphasize that \emph{we do not claim that order reduction happens solely for periodic solutions,} but rather that periodic solutions suffice to provide an intuitive/geometrical visualization of OR for PDEs.
 Nevertheless, as shown in Appendix~\ref{app:periodicsol}, under some conditions the periodic solutions contain the full OR phenomenon.

 As pointed out earlier, the asymptotic analysis in this subsection is for the case where $\diffop$ in \eqref{eq:IBVP} is a second-order operator, with $\Omega = (0, 1)$ and Dirichlet b.c., i.e., $u = g$ on $\partial \Omega$.
 However, the concepts generalize to other differential operators and boundary conditions.
-The numerical examples focus on the one dimensional case as well.
+The numerical examples focus on the one-dimensional case as well.